Improved Learning Access and Flexibility

 Life happens, but that doesn’t mean it has to derail your educational goals.
 Blue Ridge offers students who cannot come to campus or prefer a flexible schedule a pathway for completing programs geared towards career training, job preparation, and college transfer.

-Although the College’s popular college transfer programs (Associate in Arts and Associate in Science) are not available fully online, more than 50% of the credits can be obtained online.
+The College’s popular college transfer programs (Associate in Arts and Associate in Science) are available fully online.
 The college transfer programs provide clear pathways for students who want to earn a bachelor’s degree.

 Blue Ridge Community College offers comprehensive service to those students who access course delivery online.
 Curriculum distance learning students are encouraged to access support services via the College website or by calling Student Services at (828) 694-1800 for individualized assistance.